 • Guidance for clinicians on prescribing CBPMs

-The Association of British Neurologists has published interim guidelines on the Use of cannabis-based products in neurological disorders, specifically in relation to:
+The Association of British Neurologists has produced interim guidelines on the Use of cannabis-based products in neurological disorders.

 The Royal College of Physicians has jointly produced recommendations on cannabis-based products for medicinal use (CBPMs).
 This has been jointly produced with the Royal College of Radiologists and in liaison with the Faculty of Pain Medicine of the Royal College of Anaesthetists.
 This includes information on: